cchitsiang/awesome-stars/topics.md

 - [software-mansion/TypeGPU](https://github.com/software-mansion/TypeGPU) - A modular and open-ended toolkit for WebGPU, with advanced type inference and the ability to write shaders in TypeScript
 - [greatfrontend/top-javascript-interview-questions](https://github.com/greatfrontend/top-javascript-interview-questions) - Top JavaScript interview questions and answers for Front End Engineers in 2025
 - [MotiaDev/motia](https://github.com/MotiaDev/motia) - Multi-Language Backend Framework that unifies APIs, background jobs, queues, workflows, streams, and AI agents with a single core primitive with built-in observability and state management.
-- [VoltAgent/voltagent](https://github.com/VoltAgent/voltagent) - Open Source TypeScript AI Agent Framework with built-in LLM Observability
+- [VoltAgent/voltagent](https://github.com/VoltAgent/voltagent) - AI Agent Engineering Platform built on an Open Source TypeScript AI Agent Framework
 - [nuejs/nue](https://github.com/nuejs/nue) - Fastest way to build modern websites
 - [imputnet/cobalt](https://github.com/imputnet/cobalt) - best way to save what you love
 - [biomejs/biome](https://github.com/biomejs/biome) - A toolchain for web projects, aimed to provide functionalities to maintain them.
 Biome offers formatter and linter, usable via CLI and LSP.
-- [mastra-ai/mastra](https://github.com/mastra-ai/mastra) - The TypeScript AI agent framework. ⚡ Assistants, RAG, observability.
-Supports any LLM: GPT-4, Claude, Gemini, Llama.
+- [mastra-ai/mastra](https://github.com/mastra-ai/mastra) - From the team behind Gatsby, Mastra is a framework for building AI-powered applications and agents with a modern TypeScript stack.
 - [panoratech/Panora](https://github.com/panoratech/Panora) - Open-Sourcing the integration engine our platform runs on
 - [bufbuild/protobuf-es](https://github.com/bufbuild/protobuf-es) - Protocol Buffers for ECMAScript.
 The only JavaScript Protobuf library that is fully-compliant with Protobuf conformance tests.
 - [bigskysoftware/htmx](https://github.com/bigskysoftware/htmx) - &lt;/&gt; htmx - high power tools for HTML